wp-plugins/jquery-colorbox/readme.txt

 Tags: jquery, colorbox, lightbox, images, gallery, javascript, overlay Requires at least: 2.8.5
 Tested up to: 2.9.1
-Stable tag: 1.3.3
+Stable tag: 2.0

-Automatically adds Colorbox/Lightbox functionality to all images on the blog.
-Images are grouped by post.
+Adds Colorbox/Lightbox functionality to images on the blog.
+Images are grouped by post or page.
+Also works on WordPress galleries.

 == Description ==

 Yet another Colorbox plugin for Wordpress.

 When adding an image to a post or page, usually a thumbnail is inserted and linked to the image in original size.
-All images in posts and pages are displayed in a layer when the tumbnail is clicked.
+All images in posts and pages can be displayed in a layer when the thumbnail is clicked.
-Images are grouped as galleries when linked in the same blog post or page.
+Images are grouped as galleries when linked in the same post or page.
+Groups can be displayed in an automatic slideshow.

 Images can be excluded by giving them a special CSS class.

+See the <a href="http://www.techotronic.de/index.php/plugins/jquery-colorbox/">plugin page</a> for demo pages.

 For more information visit the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>.
+If you have questions or problems, feel free to write an email to blog [at] techotronic.de or write a entry at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>

 Localization

 * English (en_EN) by <a href="http://www.techotronic.de/">Arne Franken</a>
 * German (de_DE) by <a href="http://www.techotronic.de/">Arne Franken</a>

+Is your native language missing?
+Translating the plugin is easy if you understand english and are fluent in another language.
+Just send me an email.

 Includes <a href="http://colorpowered.com/colorbox/">ColorBox</a> 1.3.6 jQuery plugin from Jack Moore.
 Colorbox is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>. jQuery Colorbox uses the jQuery library version 1.3.2 bundled with Wordpress.

-== Demo ==

-Click on any image on [My Blog](http://www.techotronic.de/) to see jQuery Colorbox in action.
+Should work with jQuery 1.4 too.

 == Installation ==